BartDi/Scam/README.md

 At the very top of each page (except the login page and home page), you will find a navigation bar.
 On the left side of this bar is a button, when clicked, a menu appears (fig. 5.1) in the middle, a mini homepage, which is a link to other games.
 On the right, you can access your account.
 *it is worth mentioning that the drop-down options are generated depending on the player’s login status – you can see either ‘log in’ or ‘log out’

-5)Menu, contact, author, and account information
+5) Menu, contact, author, and account information

 Picture 5.1 shows the menu of the logged-in user, the first option goes to the home page (photo 3.1), the second option to the author information page (photo 5.2), the third option is the page that allows you to contact the service administration (photo 5.3), the last option will log us out and redirect you to the login panel (photo 2.1).